The Details That Make CLI Tools Feel Professional

 1. Bracketed Paste: When Users Paste Multi-Line Text

-When I added a textarea component to tap (my Go library for interactive CLI prompts), I hit a problem I hadn’t thought about: paste.
-A user copies three lines from their editor and pastes them into the prompt.
-Without special handling, the terminal sends those characters one at a time — including the newlines.
-A newline in an interactive prompt usually means “submit.”
-So the user pastes three lines and the prompt submits after the first one, silently dropping the rest.
+I added a textarea component to tap, my Go library for interactive CLI prompts, and immediately ran into a problem I hadn’t considered.
+A user copies three lines from their editor, hits Ctrl-V, and the terminal sends those characters one at a time — including the newlines.
+A newline in an interactive prompt means “submit.”
+So the prompt fires after line one, silently swallowing the rest.

 The fix is the ANSI bracketed paste protocol.
-You tell the terminal “I understand paste events” by sending ESC[?2004h, and then the terminal wraps pasted content in ESC[200~ … ESC[201~ markers.
-Your input layer detects the markers and treats everything between them as a single atomic paste event instead of individual keystrokes.
+You send ESC[?2004h to tell the terminal you understand paste events, and the terminal wraps pasted content in ESC[200~ … ESC[201~ markers.
+Your input layer detects the markers and treats everything between them as a single atomic event instead of individual keystrokes.

 That’s the straightforward part.
-The interesting problem is: how do you store pasted content in a rune buffer that also needs to support cursor navigation?
+But here’s the thing — how do you store pasted content in a rune buffer that also needs to support cursor navigation?

 If you insert the full pasted text inline, your cursor arithmetic breaks.
-Moving the cursor left by one should skip one character, not navigate through 400 characters of pasted JSON.
-But you can’t just ignore the paste content either — it needs to render and be included in the final output.
+Moving left by one character shouldn’t mean navigating through 400 characters of pasted JSON.
+But you can’t ignore the paste content either.
+It needs to render.
+It needs to appear in the final output.

-The solution I landed on uses Unicode Private Use Area (PUA) sentinels:
+The solution I landed on uses Unicode Private Use Area sentinels:

 // Each paste gets a unique PUA rune as a placeholder